Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 In many cases, yes.
 Phasing and off-hours scheduling can often be planned to reduce disruption where site conditions and scope allow.

-Upgrade Your Commercial Bakery Flooring
+Upgrade Your Commercial Bakery Flooring in Vancouver BC

-Get a flooring system built for washdowns, thermal cycling, flour and sugar exposure, rolling traffic, and day-to-day production cleaning.
+Get a flooring system built for washdowns, thermal cycling, flour and sugar exposure, rolling traffic, cooler transitions and day-to-day production cleaning.
 We will review the way your bakery operates and recommend the right flooring build for each zone.